sindresorhus/eslint-plugin-unicorn/docs/rules/import-path-order.md

 ### `comparator`

+Type: `string`

-`comparator` adds additional ordering constraints for imports that have the same relative source.
+This adds additional ordering constraints for imports that have the same relative source.

 Options are:
-* `case-sensitive` -- Orders alphabetically, case-sensitive
+- `case-sensitive` - Orders alphabetically, case-sensitive
-* `case-insensitive` -- Orders alphabetically, case-insensitive
+- `case-insensitive` - Orders alphabetically, case-insensitive
-* `parts` -- Groups imports with similar parts next to each other *(default)*
+- `parts` - Groups imports with similar parts next to each other *(default)*
-* `off` -- No additional ordering
+- `off` - No additional ordering

 #### Fail